 So then 2nd and 3rd payoffs come because can then insert a Pivot Table and Chart nicely set to the Table Name data source and know they will work without much fuss.

 Within one minute we have inserted a nice looking Pivot Table for a report that was the original interactive tool in Excel.
 One minute later we insert a Pivot Chart, also with the same interactivity.
 We can now respond to requests for reporting.
 [Note I have just inserted the Pivot Chart under the Pivot Table for ease of illustration which you wouldn’t do because obviously the Pivot Table needs to expand with different data fields.
 You would enter them side by side or on another sheet.]
 If you are creating a dashboard you might take Camera shots of these or perhaps copies of these reporting different things to incorporate into a dashboard.
 Or you might use this as raw data for a fancier polished tabular visual or chart.
 I know the formatting of Pivot Tables and Pivot Charts can be frustrating, but the speed, ease and power of this tool simply out do advanced formula alternatives in many cases.
 I know this from bitter experience as I resisted Pivot Tables for years and years (because of the frustrating formatting mainly) and did analysis work the hard way.
 I became very strong in advanced formulas but wasn’t getting home on time!
-With Pivot Tables you have more time doing the real job of analysing and spend less time spreadsheeting.
+With Pivot Tables you have more time doing the real job of analyzing and spend less time on building the spreadsheet.